Mahmoud-8/Online-Shop/README.md

 - The cart section dynamically updates as items are added, showing the item names and the total price.
 - Users can remove items from the cart using the "Remove" button.
 - The project is responsive and can be viewed on various devices.

-## Getting Started

-1. Clone the repository to your local machine.
-2. Open the `index.html` file in your web browser to see the web app.

 ## Usage